SurniaUlula/wpsso-um/readme.txt

 = 1.5.19-1 =

 (2017/04/05) Updated the plugin icon images and the documentation URLs.
+Renamed a WpssoAdmin class method for WPSSO v3.40.11-1.

 = 1.5.18-1 =